GFEAP/DataTemplateSelectorDemo/README.md

 ```

 It's interface to the VisualTree is the method __SelectTemplate__; based on the data type supplied it returns a _DataTemplate_.
 This DataTemplate is __not__ a view or UserControl!
 It does not posses a VisualTree, we provide that DataTemplate either 'inline' or
 we use a UserControl in our project.

+The syntax is basically:

+ElementWithContent.ContentTemplateSelector
+    myTemplateSelector
+        myTemplateSelector.Template1
+            DataTemplate1
+        myTemplateSelector.Template2
+            DataTemplate2

+where _DataTemplate1_ is what you implement when the selector tells you: 'Based on the data-type supplied I consider _Template1_ being the right fit'.

 ```xaml
  <Label Content="{Binding CurrentViewModel}">